akashpawar6474/DSA-/README.md

 98. Unique Paths => Simple dp problem (17th problem of sde sheet)
 99. Determine if string is unique => witout map or set or char freq array of lenght 28 with bit manipulation VVIMP amazon,google,fb
 100. Squares of a Sorted Array => very simple problem two pointers moving in same direction
+101. Rotate Array => VIMP and simple problem where reversing is logic